-2.1.
-The CCG takes over the commissioning of the over 16 service as soon as possible ideally in July 2017.
-This would therefore be a continuation of an existing service
+- 2.1.
+The CCG takes over the commissioning of the under 16 service from April 2018 to complement the service already commissioned for over 16s.
+This would therefore be a continuation of an existing service. - 2.2.

-- 2.2.
 The activity for patients over the age of 16 for 2016/17 was 2,750 consultations.
 The consultation cost was £5.
 Therefore the cost of the consultations for the year was £13,750.
 In addition the drug costs were £7,999.
-Total cost of the service in the last financial year was £21,749 - 2.3.
+Total cost of the service in the last financial year was £21,749. - 2.3.
+The activity for patients under the age of 16 for 2016/17 were 3,852 consultations.
+The consultation cost was £5.
+Therefore the cost of the consultations for the year was £19,260.
+In addition the drug costs were £10,991.
+The total costs for under 16s therefore were: £30,251. - 2.4.
+Patients will be made aware of this service by GP practice staff using the proposed care navigation system and community pharmacists and their staff. - 2.5.
 The Pharmacy First Service is administered by the PharmOutcomes system which is managed by the Midlands and Lancs CSU under the current service level agreement with NHSE.
-No service charge will be made by the CSU for this work in 2017/18. - 2.4.
+A service charge of £5,727 has been made by the CSU for this work to be undertaken in 2018/19.
+The service charge covers:- - Procurement, contract and implementation of PharmOutcomes® IT Software System - Service design, development and management - Payments Management function - Reporting Function - Helpdesk Function - 2.6.
 Payments due to pharmacy contractors for this service will be generated by the CSU who will provide schedules with back up data for CCG budget holders to sign off.
-On receipt NHSE will make arrangements to pay pharmacy contractors via their normal payment process. - 2.5.
-Other Key Points to bear in mind:- - NHS Clinical Commissioners are planning to run a consultation processes on the proposed removal of NHS funding for over the counter and self-care medicines - For this reason a 9 month non-recurring contract is advised to enable this service to continue until 31 march 2018 - If the CCG wishes to commission this service from April 2018 onwards additional costs will be incurred to Midlands and Lancs CSU based on a service offer
+On receipt NHSE will make arrangements to pay pharmacy contractors via their normal payment process. - 2.7.
+Other Key Points to bear in mind:- - NHS Clinical Commissioners are running a consultation on the proposed commissioning policy which may restrict NHS funding for over the counter and self-care medicines.

+• For this reason a 12 month non-recurring contract is advised to enable this service to continue until 31 March 2019.